Ruby Rose Spins Wheel, Lands On “Pandemic” As Batwoman Departure Reason

 Just 3 months/42 Corona Years after not revealing the reason for her Batwoman departure, Ruby Rose has unbroken her silence once more.
 In an exclusive interview with Entertainment Weekly, Rose sheds more light on why she hung up the round mask after only one abbreviated season.
 See if you can find the answer!

-Batwoman Departure Reason One: She Returned to Work Too Soon After Surgery
+Batwoman Departure Reason One: She Returned To Work Too Soon After Surgery

-One of the first suggested reasons for Rose’s leaving the show was injury.
-Specifically, she needed emergency surgery after an onset incident left her with herniated discs.
+One of the first suggested reasons for Ruby Rose’s leaving the show was injury.
+Specifically, she needed emergency spinal surgery after an onset incident left her with herniated discs.
 Rose then went back to work only 10 days after surgery.
 She now believes that was a mistake.
 As she said, “Most people take about a month or three off before they return to work, so it was definitely made more difficult by that.”

 Yes, I say pointedly, not even 2 weeks post my own surgery.